DataTalksClub/mlops-zoomcamp/cohorts/2023/02-experiment-tracking/homework.md

 ## Submit the results

-* Submit your results here: coming soon
+* Submit your results here: https://forms.gle/Fy1pvrPEKd4yjz3s6
 * You can submit your solution multiple times.
 In this case, only the last submission will be used
 * If your answer doesn't match options exactly, select the closest one